 What is probate?

 Probate is the legal process of settling your estate in court after you die.
-After your death, your property is gathered and inventoried.
-After your debts are paid, the remaining property and proceeds are divided among your heirs.

 When you die, if you have named a personal representative in your will, the personal representative is responsible for “probating” your will.
 If you do not have will or if your will does not name a personal representative, the court will appoint a personal representative for the estate.